signalfx/otelworkshop/docs/apm/docker/index.md

 Step 3: Run the Python Redis client w/ Redis server microservice example container:

 Open a new terminal window.
+Re-export your env variables from the prep section.

 ```bash
 source run-python-autgen.sh